 The basis for the periodization of modern literature (kindai bungaku) is gradually becoming problematic as the "modern" period grows ever longer.
-The most common division is the one based on the reigns of the emperors who have ruled since 1868: Meiji (1868-1912), Taishō (1912-1926), Shōwa (1926-1989), and Heisei (from 1989).
+The most common division is the one based on the reigns of the emperors who have ruled since 1868: Meiji (1868-1912), Taishō (1912-1926), Shōwa (1926-1989), Heisei (1989-2019), and Reiwa (from 2019).
 The usefulness of these divisions is mitigated, however, both by the basic political continuity of the past 130 years and by the failure to take into account the single most traumatic disruption of that unity, World War II.
 Literary histories therefore tend to subdivide the modern era by choosing various historical or cultural events to mark the boundaries of important literary developments, perhaps attaching an explanatory note to identify the reason for the division, resulting in a descriptive heading like "The early-to-middle Meiji period (the creation and development of a modern literature)."
 The situation is further complicated by the recent questioning of "modernization" as a paradigm for constructing Japan's post-Meiji literary history.
 The effect all this will eventually have on literature as it is taught in the schools is by no means clear at this point.

 - Meiji literature (1868-1912)

 - Taishō literature (1912-1926)

 The intellectual aestheticism of Akutagawa Ryūnosuke and decadence of Tanizaki Jun'ichirō characterize this short period, as do (toward its end) the introduction of elements of Western literary modernism in the early work of Yokomitsu Riichi and Kawabata Yasunari, along with the first stirrings of proletarian literature.
 The Great Kanto Earthquake of 1923 is sometimes taken as a major cultural divide in this process.